Eligibility Requirements for Open Enrollment Schools

 Students are selected for available seats through a computerized lottery, which ensures that all applicants have an equal chance to be selected.
 (Note that tiers are NOT considered in the selection process for open enrollment schools.)
 The computer program randomly selects students to fill the spaces in each grade.

-For Open Enrollment schools, there are three types of lotteries:
+For Open Enrollment schools, there are three types of lotteries, conducted in the following order:

 - General lottery: conducted for all students not included in the sibling or staff preference lottery (tiers are not considered in the selection process for open enrollment schools).